jhutchinswisc/AEFoundations/tools_tips.md

   organizations like the [Open Economics Working Group](http://openeconomics.net/), and the [Replication in Economics Wiki](http://replication.uni-goettingen.de/wiki/index.php/Main_Page).
+- Experiments are increasingly used by economists for applied research, market design, and teaching.
+We will not cover experimental methods in this course, though we will discuss several experimental papers.
+[Otree](http://www.otree.org/) is a great new tool (writtin in Python, of course!) for conducting experiments.

 ### Miscellaneneous Tips from Around the Web